NCI-Agency/anet/docs/dev-setup.md

 1. You can either use PostgreSQL or Microsoft SQL Server for your database.
 Both allow you to run entirely on your local machine and develop offline.
    - MSSQL
      - This is currently the default, so you don't need to do anything special
-     - Paste the following in your `localSettings.gradle` file (with the correct values):
+     - If you want to change any of the default database settings (see `build.gradle` for the defaults), you can paste them as following in your `localSettings.gradle` file (do it for the ones you want to change and with the correct values):

       ```java
       run.environment("DB_DRIVER", "sqlserver")